juszhan/Yelp-Eliteness/README.md

 ![SVM coefficients weights](img_res/feature_weights_minmaxscaler.png)

-*Review Count* was the strongest indicator for Eliteness, while *funny* votes sent by the user was the most negative indicator for Eliteness.
+*review_count* was the strongest indicator for Eliteness, while *funny* votes sent by the user was the most negative indicator for Eliteness.
 > Advertising is Yelp's primary business model - to drive user conversion rates.
 Yelp wants their user reviews to influence the site visitor's decision to spend money at a business.
 Thus, the product is the crowd-sourced user reviews.
 More user reviews translate to a more valuable platform.
 >
 > (Opinion) Let's assume the majority of site visitors are not using Yelp for entertainment.
 The site visitors are looking for quality reviews to help them make decisions.
 A user browsing Yelp for fun is not looking to make a spending decision.
 Intuitively, funny votes sent by the user do not necessary lead to a conversion.